How do network threats work?

 - Passive Network Threats: Activities such as wiretapping and idle scans that are designed to intercept traffic travelling through the network.

 - Active Network Threats: Activities such as Denial of Service (DoS) attacks and SQL injection attacks where the attacker is attempting to execute commands to disrupt the network’s normal operation.

 To execute a successful network attack, attackers must typically actively hack a company’s infrastructure to exploit software vulnerabilities that allow them to remotely execute commands on internal operating systems.
 DoS attacks and shared network hijacking (example: when corporate user is on a public WiFi network) of communications are exceptions.

-Attackers typically gain access to internal operating systems via email-delivered network threats which first compromise a set of machines, then install attacker controlled malware, and so provide ability for the attacker to move laterally.
+Attackers typically gain access to internal operating systems via email-delivered threats which first compromise a set of machines, then install attacker controlled malware, and so provide the ability for the attacker to move laterally.
 This increases the likelihood of not being detected up front while providing an almost effortless entry point for the attacker.

 According to a recent Microsoft security intelligence report, more than 45% of malware requires some form of user interaction, suggesting that user-targeted email, designed to trick users, is a primary tactic used by attackers to establish their access.